mutschler/plexivity/readme.md

 if you like to use a different Direcotry you can set one by useing the `PLEXIVITY_DATA` environment variable

+### production install:

+	pip install -r requirements.txt
+	python plexivity.py

+you can start plexivity as a deamon by adding `--deamon` to the command above

+### SSL Support:

+plexivity supports SSL (since version 0.9.8) but to keep up with some environments which do not ship with openssl support out of the box you'll have to install `pyopenssl` manually by running `pip install pyopenssl` and change the `USE_SSL` value in the config file manually to `1`

+If you like to provide a specific cert/key combination make sure to copy `plexivity.crt` and `plexivity.key` to your **Data Path** (see above).
+When those files are missing, plexivity will create them for you when you first start it with SSL support.

+If `pyopenssl` is not installed it will automatically fallback to non SSL mode

 ### development install:

 plexivity still in development